International sanctions against Iran: Effects

 Another effect of the sanctions, in the form of Iran's retaliatory threat to close the Strait of Hormuz, has led to Iraqi plans to open export routes for its crude via Syria, though Iraq's deputy prime minister for energy affairs doubted Iran would ever attempt a closure.

 After Iranian banks blacklisted by the EU were disconnected from the SWIFT banking network, then Israeli Finance Minister Yuval Steinitz stated that Iran would now find it more difficult to export oil and import products.
 According to Steinitz, Iran would be forced to accept only cash or gold, which is impossible when dealing with billions of dollars.
 Steinitz told the Israeli cabinet that Iran's economy might collapse as a result.

 The effects of the sanctions are usually denied in the Iranian press.
 Iran has also taken measures to circumvent sanctions, notably by using front countries or companies and by using barter trade.
 At other times the Iranian government has advocated a "resistance economy" in response to sanctions, such as using more oil internally as export markets dry up and import substitution industrialization of Iran.
+However, based on research, the sanctions resulted in welfare losses across all income groups in Iran, with wealthier groups suffering greater losses compared to poorer groups.
+Additionally, income concentration and share within top income groups declined post-sanctions.

-In October 2012, Iran began struggling to halt a decline in oil exports which could plummet further due to Western sanctions, and the International Energy Agency estimated that Iranian exports fell to a record of 860,000 bpd in September 2012 from 2.2 million bpd at the end of 2011.
+In October 2012, Iran began struggling to halt a decline in oil exports which could plummet further due to international sanctions, and the International Energy Agency estimated that Iranian exports fell to a record of 860,000 bpd in September 2012 from 2.2 million bpd at the end of 2011.
 The results of this fall led to a drop in revenues and clashes on the streets of Tehran when the local currency, the rial, collapsed.
 The output in September 2012 was Iran's lowest since 1988.

 Iranian Foreign Ministry spokesman Ramin Mehmanparast has said that the sanctions were not just aimed at Iran's nuclear program and would continue even if the nuclear dispute was resolved.

 In 2018, as a response to US visa restrictions for those who have visited Iran after 2011, Iran ceased affixing visas in passports and stamping passports on entry of foreigners from most countries.